-P. 108-111 Three Forks, Montana, and the headwaters of the Missouri.
-I came here often, stopping by on each of my trips out west.
+P. 108-111 Three Forks, Montana and the headwaters of the Missouri.
+I came here often, stopped by on each of my trips out west.
 The first time I was here I shot everything from either the ground or from the nearby hillsides.
 Eventually I took to the air to get an aerial view of the forks.
 The evening we flew the forest fires in western Montana and the Bitterroots in Idaho were still in full blaze and almost cancelled our shoot because of the heavy haze.
 Instead we went ahead and captured this view, the sunset being magnified by the smoky haze while the mountains to the west were almost obscured.
 Lewis & Clark once again had to decide which river to take.
 After exploring each of them on the last few days of July 1806, they chose the Jefferson because it seemed to have a more direct route west.

-P. II2-II5 The Beaverhead and Ruby rivers join the Big Hole River to form the Jefferson River just north of Twin Bridges, Montana, in the valley west of the Tobacco Root Mountains.
-The expedition followed the Beaverhead River, past Beaverhead Rock, a landmark Sacajawea recognized from her childhood, and on up to a meeting with the Shoshone at what is now Clarks Reservoir.
-It was here that Sacajawea met her long-lost brother Cameahwait, now the chief of the Shoshone, on August II, 1805, and with whom they secured horses and guides for their trip across the Bitterroots.
+P. 112-115 The Beaverhead and Ruby rivers join the Big Hole River to form the Jefferson River just north of Twin Bridges, Montana, in the valley west of the Tobacco Root Mountains.
+The expedition followed the Beaverhead River passed Beaverhead Rock, a landmark Sacajawea recognized from her childhood, and on up to a meeting with the Shoshone at what is now Clarks Reservoir.
+It was here that Sacajawea met her long-lost brother Cameahwait, now the chief of the Shoshone, on August II, 1805.
 No wonder they named this Camp Fortunate.
 The long trek across the Bitterroot Mountains essentially starts here.